-Idris is Co-Director of the EPSRC-funded STOR-i Centre for Doctoral Training.
-Together with Jon Tawn and Kevin Glazebrook, he established STOR-i in 2010 and has since co-developed this distinctive doctoral programme, in particular leading the development of its industrially-engaged research activity.
+At Lancaster he leads the Changepoint and Non-stationary Time Series research group.
+Idris is also Co-Director of the EPSRC-funded STOR-i Centre for Doctoral Training.
+Together with Jon Tawn and Kevin Glazebrook, he led the development of STOR-i in 2010, which was subsequently renewed in 2014 (until 2022).
+Within STOR-i he leads the Centre's industrially-engaged research activity.

 Idris' primary research interests lie in the development of changepoint methods (including the development of changepoint search algorithms) and multiscale methods for the analysis of non-stationary time series.
 Other areas of interest include